rescrv/HyperDex/doc/api/python.rst

          The key of the object.
 Keys may be either byte strings or integers.

       attrs:
-         A dictionary mapping attribute names to the amount by which the corresponding values will be decremented.
+         A dictionary mapping attribute names to the number to be subtracted from the corresponding values.
 The specified attributes must be numeric in nature.

    .. py:method:: async_get(space, key)